EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Electing a Proposal

 - A Proposal succeeds if it is continuously Supported by more than 80% of [eligible participants](#voting) for 5 days.
 - Consideration of support average for an election is based on the current governance mode.
 The voting rules of each mode is mentioned [here](#evernode-labs-special-rights).
-(Thess thresholds are kept in hook states in the governance configuration.)
+(These thresholds are kept in hook states in the governance configuration.)
 - If a Proposal succeeds all other existing Proposals for that Hook are Purged and their staked EVRs are added to the Epoch’s reward pool.
 - The Proposer of the successful proposal gets all their staked EVRs back.